-Debra Gudema Writer Working With Rabbi Merle E. Singer of Beth El in Boca Raton
+Deb Gudema Highlights Her Working Relationship With Rabbi Merle E. Singer

-My Most Grateful Role: Debra Gudema on her working relationship with Rabbi Merle E. Singer
+My Most Grateful Role: Deb Gudema on her working relationship with Rabbi Merle E. Singer

-To serve as Rabbi’s assistant, whether in person or remotely, remains one of the greatest honors of my life.
-I am deeply grateful to those who entrusted me with this role and for the privilege of walking alongside Rabbi, a teacher, mentor, and true inspiration.
+Serving as Rabbi Singer’s assistant, whether seated beside him or connecting through a screen, remains one of the greatest honors of my life.
+I remain deeply grateful to those who entrusted me with this role and for the privilege of walking beside a teacher, mentor, and cherished friend.

 Share this post